opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

  (e) The Excess Rent Payments made to or on behalf of PIH.

-91     To obtain the statutory remedy under s 98 of the Bankruptcy Act, the liquidator must show that (a) there was a “transaction” (b) which took place at the “relevant time” (c) when the company was “insolvent”, and (d) which was at an “undervalue”: _Mercator & Noordstar NV v Velstra Pte Ltd (in liquidation)_ [2003] 4 SLR(R) 667 (“ _Mercator_ ”) at [21].
+91     To obtain the statutory remedy under s 98 of the Bankruptcy Act, the liquidator must show that (a) there was a “transaction” (b) which took place at the “relevant time” (c) when the company was “insolvent”, and (d) which was at an “undervalue”: _Mercator & Noordstar NV v Velstra Pte Ltd (in liquidation)_ <span class="citation">[2003] 4 SLR(R) 667</span> (“ _Mercator_ ”) at [21].
 If all four requirements are met, the court shall make “such order as it thinks fit for restoring the position to what it would have been” if the transaction had not been entered into: s 98(2) of the Bankruptcy Act.

 92     It is not disputed that the first two requirements have been met.
 The word “transaction” is not limited to contracts or mutual dealings; it includes unilateral acts such as simple payments: _Mercator_ at [23]–[24].
 The “relevant time” for present purposes is the period of five years ending on 14 April 2011 ( _ie_ the date on which the resolution for voluntary winding up was passed) – see s 100(1)( _a_ )(ii) of the Bankruptcy Act read with s 329(2)( _b_ ) of the Companies Act.
 All five transactions in question took place within the five-year period.

 93     In view of my findings that Parakou was balance sheet and cash flow insolvent at the material times, the third requirement is also met.
 I need only add that under s 100(3) of the Bankruptcy Act, insolvency is presumed if the transaction is with an “associate” as defined in r 5 of the Companies (Application of Bankruptcy Act Regulations) (1996 Rev Ed).
 It is not disputed that this presumption applies in the present case.
 In any event, it is clear that the defendants have not rebutted the presumption.
-Further, under s 100(4) of the Bankruptcy Act, the balance sheet and the cash flow tests are alternative tests; a company is deemed insolvent as long as either test is satisfied (see _Living the Link Pte Ltd (in creditors’ voluntary liquidation) and others v Tan Lay Tin Tina and others_ [2016] 3 SLR 621 (“ _Living the Link_ ”) at [26], citing _Velstra Pte Ltd (in compulsory winding up) v Azero Investments SA_ [2004] SGHC 251 at [89]).
+Further, under s 100(4) of the Bankruptcy Act, the balance sheet and the cash flow tests are alternative tests; a company is deemed insolvent as long as either test is satisfied (see _Living the Link Pte Ltd (in creditors’ voluntary liquidation) and others v Tan Lay Tin Tina and others_ <span class="citation">[2016] 3 SLR 621</span> (“ _Living the Link_ ”) at [26], citing _Velstra Pte Ltd (in compulsory winding up) v Azero Investments SA_ <span class="citation">[2004] SGHC 251</span> at [89]).
 Parakou was clearly insolvent at the relevant time.

 94     The only question left is whether the transactions were at an undervalue.
 Pursuant to s 98(3) ( _a_ ) and ( _c_ ) of the Bankruptcy Act, each of the transactions would be at an undervalue if Parakou entered into it for no consideration or for a consideration the value of which, in money or money’s worth, is significantly less than the value of the consideration provided by Parakou.
 Value is not to be determined in a vacuum; the question to be asked is “whether there was a bargain of such magnitude that it could not be explained by normal commercial practice”: _Show Theatres Pte Ltd (in liquidation)_

-_v Shaw Theatres Pte Ltd and another application_ [2002] 1 SLR(R) 578 at [12]. [note: cxiv] There is no need to ascertain the exact monetary value of the consideration received or provided in order to determine whether one is significantly less than the other: _Ailyan v Smith_ [2010] EWHC 24 at [49].
+_v Shaw Theatres Pte Ltd and another application_ <span class="citation">[2002] 1 SLR(R) 578</span> at [12]. [note: cxiv] There is no need to ascertain the exact monetary value of the consideration received or provided in order to determine whether one is significantly less than the other: _Ailyan v Smith_ [2010] EWHC 24 at [49].

 **_Sale of OPL Vessels to PIH_**